Posted on March 28 2018

-The Railmaster has be released a few times since 1963 and is now a part of Omega’s current stable.
-It’s vintage styled, but with modern anti-magnetism technology, and all the specs you’d expect from an mechanical Omega.
+The Railmaster has been released a few times since 1963 and is now a part of Omega’s current stable.
+It’s vintage-styled, but with modern anti-magnetism technology, and all the specs you’d expect from a mechanical Omega.
 The Aqua Terra case comes in at a comfortable 40mm.

 Pramzius Trans-Siberian Railroad Watch

 Pramzius is a relatively new company, launched after the founders spent two decades importing Eastern-European watches.
 Named after the mythological Baltic Ruler of Time, the brand’s first release is a watched based on a Russian railroad pocket watch.